UncleTom29/circuits-protocol-docs/features/launchpad/bonding-curve.md

 # Bonding Curve Mechanics

-The Circuits Protocol Launchpad utilizes a **Constant-Product Bonding Curve** to manage the pricing and liquidity of newly launched tokens prior to their graduation to the Xero DEX.
+The Circuits Protocol Launchpad utilizes a **Constant-Product Bonding Curve** to manage the pricing and liquidity of newly launched tokens prior to their graduation to Uniswap.

 ## The Invariant ($x \times y = k$)